8. Children and the Internet

 The Internet is, for this younger generation, the place where the “truth”—the world beyond their limited experience—emerges.
 Earlier generations had the same relationship to what they saw on television.
 But the internet has an almost boundless capacity for broadcasting, targeting, and updating.

 “Fake news” arises from the convergence of this power, the ill intentions of certain agents, and a lack of critical acumen in consumers analyzing information.
 This is a growing problem.
 We must help children learn to evaluate information online through attentive reading and fact-checking.

 Texts, videos, and photos are always uploaded for a particular reason.
 We must first teach children, as soon as they start using the internet, that online content on is not necessarily true.
 This must be repeated tirelessly.

 Sources must be viewed as having varying degrees of credibility (something that bears repeating to adults as well).
 Wikipedia should not be equated with reputable educational institutions like Harvard or Oxford.
 We should also teach students which sites are reliable for each area of knowledge, whether it be IT, science, or culture.

-It is also essential to keep quantitative and qualitative surveillance over children’s Internet browsing.
+Parental supervision on the internet is essential.
+Parents should keep quantitative and qualitative surveillance over children’s Internet browsing.
 For this, parental control software is required.
 But this is becoming more and more difficult, notably because of mobile phones, which can access the internet in its entirety.
 It is therefore necessary to spend time browsing with children, to set a good example of healthy browsing habits.
 Stupid, derisive, pornographic, and violent websites and videos must be forbidden.

 Internet risks for children are numerous.
 That said, we must not lose sight of the fact that the internet also provides a magnificent opportunity to develop children’s critical faculties.
 If children are guided well by their teachers and parents, they will find many activities to nourish their curiosity, increase their general knowledge, laugh, and encounter artistic (or other) expressions of emotions.
 They can also be entertained by videos on the art of rhetoric and logic, which are not taught in elementary or primary school.